 Trigeminal neuralgia classifications include typical, atypical, classical, idiopathic, secondary, or symptomatic.

-Glossopharyngeal neuralgia, which I do not have a post about, is basically the same as TN but occurs in the throat.
+Glossopharyngeal neuralgia, which we do not have a post about, is basically the same as TN but occurs in the throat.
+It is very rate with an annual incidence rate somewhere around 7 per 1 million.
 Symptoms are pain when chewing (rarely), coughing, swallowing, yawning, talking, and laughing.
 Furthermore there exists 2 sub-types of glossopharyngeal neuralgia, they are tympanic (ear) and oropharyngeal.
 Very hard for patient to locate pain because deep in the mouth, pharynx, or ear.
 Pain can be intense enough to cause patient to pass out and have tonic-clonic limb jerking.
 Article on AO TN and GPN Gen Dent Sept 2010